 In February 2020, we planted 220 kg of minitubers of 'Unica' and 'Chulu', two varieties newly introduced into Cameroon from Kenya.
 This seed was multiplied in Batcha, West region by a seed grower whose farm is equipped with an irrigation system.
 The harvest is quite promising as 6 tons were produced: 2.6 t for 'Unica' and 3.4 t for 'Chulu' (Figure 4).
+The regulatory body seized the 6 t at CPF-Mbouo because they were from on-farm multiplication instead of on-station.
+Following an instruction from the Minister of Agriculture and Rural Development, a joint mission was conducted on 20 October 2020 by MINADER/DRCQ/IRAD/ProCISA/CIP to Bafoussam in order to resolve this regulatory issue.
 This seed is kept at CPF-Mbouo before the evaluation trials by IRAD can start.
 In the same line, IRAD and CIP signed a standard material transfer agreement on 2 October 2020.
 The agreement provides consent to IRAD to use these varieties for research, registration, and seed production in Cameroon under specified conditions.